The LILI Path

 This article breaks down the must-have colour theory for beginners.

 Colours are one of the fundamentals when it comes to art basics.
-As a self-taught artist, I understand the importance of mastering our basics.
+As an aspiring self-taught artist, I understand the importance of mastering our basics.
 Understanding colour theory and the colour wheel is the first step.

 You will learn all colour theory for beginners including colour psychology, colour and its application, colour harmony wheel, colour wheel history, and many more.